But not are as intuitive and all-encompassing as the double happiness symbol.

 This practice then slowly became widespread as Wang became more famous.
 And the symbol can be seen these days in celebration of events and festivals.

-The practice is still widespread in modern Chinese weddings and the symbol can be used for all types of motifs and decorative items such as paper cutouts, designs on furniture, embroidered on clothing, etc.
+The practice is still widespread in modern Chinese weddings and the symbol can be used for all types of motifs and decorative items such as paper cutouts, lanterns, designs on furniture, embroidered on clothing, etc.

 However in weddings these days, the double happiness is more associated with the joy of the wedding and the anticipated joy of having children soon.